GiGurra/flycd/README.md

 # note: All volumes and mounts will be created in all regions (primary + extra regions).
 extra_regions:
   - ams

+# optional machine config.
+Currently only supports count
+machines:
+  count: 2 # default count for all regions
+  regions:
+    ams: 3 # override count for a specific region

 ## Optional env vars
 env: